 What Is Hib Disease?

 Haemophilus influenzae type B, or Hib, is a bacteria that can cause infections.
-It usually occurs in children under 5 years old.
-Hib can lead to:
+Hib disease usually occurs in children under 5 years old.
+It can lead to:

 What Is the Hib Vaccine?